On graphs with finite-time consensus and their use in gradient tracking: Related work

-The effect of heterogeneity is further magnified by large and sparse topologies, which further degrades the performance of DSGD.
-Both phenomena are captured in the work by~\citet{koloskova2020unified} where for nonconvex problems in which agents use stochastic gradients, they can, as one special scenario, derive the iteration complexity

-to find an $\epsilon$-first-order stationary point.
-The constant $p < 1$ is one minus the spectral gap of a static, doubly stochastic, and symmetric mixing matrix $W \in \real^{n \times n}$, which describes the network topology.
-The constants $\hat{\sigma}^2, M$ are derived from their assumption on the gradient noise:

-for all $\{x_i\}_{i=1}^n \subset \real^d$.
-The constant $L$ is the Lipschitz constant.
-The notation $x^{(0)}$ indicates the initial parameter of all agents, and $f^\ast$ is the optimal value of Problem~\eqref{eq:prob}.
-It follows from~\eqref{eq:koloskova} that larger heterogeneity or a smaller spectral gap will increase the number of iterations required to obtain the desired accuracy.
-The iteration complexity of DSGD increases as the amount of heterogeneity $\hat{\zeta}, P$ increases or as the connectivity of the network decreases, \ie, $p \rightarrow 0$.

-Exact or bias-corrected decentralized algorithms have been proposed to circumvent the negative effects that heterogeneity has on the convergence of DSGD.
-Examples of these algorithms include EXTRA~\citep{shi2015extra}, Exact Diffusion~\citep{yuan2019exactdiffI}, and Gradient Tracking methods~\citep{nedic2017achieving}.
-The aforementioned three algorithms have been studied in a unified framework in~\citet{alghunaim2019decentralized} and~\citet{alghunaim2021unified}.
-The analysis in~\citet{alghunaim2019decentralized} and~\citet{alghunaim2021unified} on EXTRA, Exact Diffusion, and Gradient Tracking reveals that the bounded heterogeneity assumption is not necessary.
-Furthermore, the convergence rate of these algorithms is dependent on the heterogeneity at the initial point.
+Exact or bias-corrected decentralized algorithms have been proposed to circumvent the negative effects caused by heterogeneity on the convergence of DSGD.
+Examples of these algorithms include EXTRA~\cite{shi2015extra}, Exact Diffusion~\cite{yuan2019exactdiffI}, and gradient tracking methods~\cite{nedic2017achieving}.
+These algorithms have been studied in a unified framework in~\cite{alghunaim2019decentralized} and~\cite{alghunaim2021unified} without the bounded heterogeneity assumption.

-The convergence of EXTRA and Exact Diffusion has only been established for symmetric and static mixing matrices~\citep{alghunaim2021unified}.
-We specifically choose to focus on Gradient Tracking methods because GT methods have been shown to converge for various scenarios such as directed graphs~\citep{xi2018linear, pu2020push} and time-varying graphs~\citep{scutari2019distributed}.
-We note that the recent analyses on Gradient Tracking methods \citep{alghunaim2021unified,koloskova2021improved,alghunaim2023enhanced} have comprehensively covered the static, connected topology case.
-Their analyses cannot readily be extended to the time-varying case as they all rely on assuming the symmetry of the mixing matrix.
-Even if one assumes that every mixing matrix of a sequence of network topologies is symmetric, it does not necessarily hold that the product of these matrices is also symmetric.